seabass-labrax/spdx-license-list-faqs/README.md

 Disjunctive licensing can be represented via a license expression using the OR operator.
-For example, a file that is disjunctively licensed under either the GPL-2.0 or MIT would be represented using the following disjunctive expression: GPL-2.0 OR MIT.
+For example, a file that is disjunctively licensed under either the GPL-2.0 or MIT would be represented using the following disjunctive expression: `GPL-2.0 OR MIT`.

 ## How does one represent a file that is licensed under two or more licenses?

 Conjunctive licensing can be represented via a license expression using the AND operator.
 For example, a file that is subject to the Apache-2.0, MIT, and GPL-2.0 would be represented using the following conjunctive
-expression: Apache-2.0 AND MIT AND GPL-2.0
+expression: `Apache-2.0 AND MIT AND GPL-2.0`.

 ## Why are some licenses I’ve heard of included on the list and some not?